 So the major changes here were: remove the wallpaper border (this was the biggest hassle and took 2-3 weeks, working an hour or so each day during nap time), paint the trim white, paint the walls this beautiful teal color.

-The light is casting a yellowish vibe over the picture that doesn’t appear in real life, but again, I’m not a professional and can barely work the camera, let alone edit a photo, so, oh well.
+The light is casting a yellowish vibe over the picture that doesn’t appear in real life, but again, I’m not a professional and can barely work the camera but based on the 360fly review I think that’s what it is, let alone edit a photo, so, oh well.
 Here’s a before and after of another angle.

 Side note – how do you sit on these couches and watch that TV?
 Seems like a recipe for a neck ache.
 (I know it’s just staged that way, but why?)
 And here’s the same view after.